 At the beginning of the 20th century a German psychologist developed a system for classifying smells, rather as we do tastes, labelling them as flowery, foul, fruity, spicy, burnt or resinous.

-Professor Hummel chose scents from four of the categories, so that participants in the study would be exposed to a wide range of different odours.
+To carry out his research, Professor Hummel chose scents from four of the categories, so that participants in the study would be exposed to a wide range of different odours.
 Thankfully, Professor Hummel has concentrated on the nicer smells.
 The training uses essential oils of rose (flowery), lemon (fruity), cloves (spicy) and eucalyptus (resinous).

 Anosmia sufferers who have tried the smell-training technique individually have reported that they began to detect other scents in the environment, rather than just the oils used in the training.
 And some sufferers who thought their sense of smell was completely defunct were able to smell the essential oils.